IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v0.md

 >NOTE: This documentation is for version 0 of the UID2 SDK.

-To simplify your implementation for establishing identity and retrieving advertising tokens, consider upgrading to the newer and improved version, [UID2 SDK version 1](./client-side-identity-v1.md).
+To simplify your implementation for establishing identity and retrieving advertising tokens, consider upgrading to the newer and improved version, [Client-Side JavaScript SDK v1](./client-side-identity-v1.md).

 >IMPORTANT: The new version of the SDK supports the version 0 cookies for user session continuity, but the SDK is not backward-compatible and requires [code changes](./client-side-identity-v1.md#improvements-and-changes-from-version-0).